Release of grand jury proceedings postponed in Breonna Taylor case after prosecutor requests delay

 Cameron’s remarks threw into question his assertion at a news conference last week that prosecutors outlined to the jury “every homicide offense, and also presented all of the information that was available.”
 He later said the only charge prosecutors recommended was wanton endangerment against Hankison.

-While Cameron told WDRB that the jurors could file any indictments they wanted, the jury followed prosecutors’ recommendations and indicted only Hankison.
+While Cameron told WDRB that the jurors could pursue any indictments they wanted, the jury followed prosecutors’ recommendations and indicted only Hankison.
 No one was directly charged in the death of Taylor, a 26-year-old emergency room technician.

 Kentucky attorney general says he did not present homicide charges to grand jury in Breonna Taylor case